material-components/material-components-ios/components/FlexibleHeader/README.md

 ### Theming

-You can theme a Flexible Header with your app's color scheme using the ColorThemer and extension.
+You can theme a Flexible Header with your app's color scheme using the ColorThemer extension.

 You must first add the ColorThemer extensions to your project: